How to become a JP or Cdec

 Your application will also be automatically sent to your State Member of Parliament (MP) for nomination of your appointment.
 Your MP may contact you to arrange an interview before your nomination.

-When your MP tells us that they nominate you for appointment, we will assess your application against the relevant sections of the Justices of the Peace and Commissioners for Declarations Act 1991 and the Justices of the Peace and Commissioners for Declarations Regulation 2017.
+When your MP tells us that they nominate you for appointment, we will assess your application against the relevant sections of the Act and the Justices of the Peace and Commissioners for Declarations Regulation 2017.
 The assessment process can take approximately 3 months.

 If there are any issues with your application, we will let you know.
 Otherwise, we'll write to let you know if your application is approved.